Sharp phase transition for random loop models on trees: Introduction

 Apart from random stirring, a strong motivation for studying random loop models comes from their relation to quantum mechanical models.
 More precisely, in \cite{AizNa} and \cite{Toth-iLB} stochastic representations of the spin-$\tfrac{1}{2}$ quantum Heisenberg antiferromagnet and ferromagnet, respectively, were studied.
 Recently, Ueltschi \cite{Ueltschi-13} introduced the random loop model as a common generalisation that interpolates between those representations and also includes a representation of the spin-$\tfrac{1}{2}$ XY model.
 For these representations, each link configuration receives a weight proportional to $\theta^{\# \text{loops}}$, so for $\theta \neq 1$, links on different edges are no longer independent.
 Also, the model cannot be directly defined on an infinite graph.
 Thus, it has to be constructed via an infinite volume limit.
 Physcially, $\theta = 2$ is the most relevant case.
 The occurrence of infinite loops is then related to non-decay of correlations for the quantum spin systems.
 Therefore, in order to see that these systems undergo a phase transition and to determine the critical inverse temperature $\beta_c$ at which it occurs , one possibility is to investigate the different phases of the random loop model. \\ As it is the case in the random stirring model, the most interesting (but also apparently the most challenging) graph to study these models on is $\mathbb Z^d$.
 Mathematical results exist for the complete graph \cite{Bj15,BFU18}, the $2$-dimensional Hamming graph \cite{AKM-18}, Galton-Watson trees \cite{BEL-18} and the \dreg tree \cite{ BU-18-2 }, again in the regime of high degrees.
 Unfortunately, for $\theta \neq 1$, the weighted measures involve intricate correlations and the techniques of our paper do not directly apply.

 This paper is organized as follows: In Section \ref{sec:results}, we state our precise assumptions and results.
-In Section \ref{sec:exploration-scheme}, we introduce {\em exploration schemes}, a recursive construction with a renewal structure that constitutes the core of our proof.
-Without much further work, we are then already able to establish a locally sharp phase transition for all $d \geq 5$.
+In Section \ref{sec:exploration-scheme}, we introduce {\em exploration schemes}, a recursive construction with a renewal structure that constitutes the core of our proof as it gives a Galton-Watson process whose survival is related to the event that the loop containing the root at time $0$ is infinite.
+This enables us to distinguish the phases by considering the expected value for the first generation of this process and without much further work, we are then already able to establish a locally sharp phase transition for all $d \geq 5$.
 Afterwards, within Section \ref{sec:asymptotic-expansion}, we will turn our attention to the asymptotic expansion and on the way to its proof, we will discover sufficient (and computable) conditions for the two phases.
 Finally, in Section \ref{sec:combinatorics}, we will then establish the necessary computations that enable us to push our results to $d=3$ and to calculate coefficients within the asymptotic expansion.